agtyra/deploy_21_grace/Documents/business_model_canvas.md

 - Student-informed insights about assessments, teaching quality, tutor experience, and outcomes.
 - Visibility of recent assessment changes before enrollment decisions.
 - More confidence that selected electives are both manageable and valuable.
+- Clear information about workload, assessments, prerequisites, and course relevance

 ### Value Map